 After receiving a PhD in Political Theory, published as History and Event by Edinburgh University Press, I was awarded a research grant from the Leverhulme Trust (2014-17) to investigate the regulation of financial trading algorithms.
 Since then I have specialised in examining post-crisis financial regulation by combining social theory with a fine-grained, technically-oriented approach to empirical research.
 My work has been published in Economy and Society, The British Journal of Sociology, Theory & Event, The European Legacy, Journal of Political Ideologies, and International Review of Economics Education, among others.
 In 2015 I co-founded the journal Finance and Society, which has emerged as an influential journal in the interdisciplinary field of finance studies.
 With Matthias Thiemann, I recently guest edited a special issue of Economy and Society titled 'Recentering central banks' (2022), which explores how the governance techniques of central banks condition the limits of state sovereignty.
 I am currently working on a second book, The Performance of Financial Stability, organised around the thesis that financial stability is a necessarily fictional performance which requires a complex staging of sociotechnical rituals and representations.
 From June 2022, I am co-director of the Centre for Science, Knowledge and Policy (SKAPE).
 I am the course organiser for two undergraduate honours courses (Economic Sociology and Sociology of Freedom), Sociology's Senior Personal Tutor, and the School of Social and Political Science's Academic Misconduct Officer.

-(see full list of publications on Google Scholar)
+(see full list on Google Scholar)